ramirocabral/aws-solutions-architect-associate-notes-SAAC03/storage/Aurora.md

 - client talks to aurora proxy fleet

 ## Aurora multi master
-- all nodes are read write nodes there is no master
+- all nodes are read/write nodes there is no master
 - replication between all nodes
-- use for imediate failover
+- use for inmmediate failover

 ## Global Aurora Database
 - 1 primary region for read an write